ShrikaraVarna/ShrikaraVarna/README.md

 ## Hi there 👋

 I am **B Shrikara Varna**.
-I'm a final year **B.E** student at **BMS College of Engineering**.
+I'm a **B.E** graduate from **BMS College of Engineering**.
 My main interest lies in Machine Learning/Deep Learning and NLP.
 Have worked on various ML models while learning to get a hands-on experience.

 * I'm currently learning best practices and the theory behind the models of ML.